rochteja/shopmode/README.md

 ### Data Persistence

-All data is stored in SQLite at `/app/data/shopping.db` inside the container.
+All data is stored in SQLite at `/app/data/shopping.db` inside the container with WAL mode enabled for better concurrency.

 **Important:** Always mount this directory as a volume to persist data:
 ```yaml
 volumes:
   - shopmode-data:/app/data
 ```

 Or bind mount to a specific directory:
 ```yaml
 volumes:
   - ./data:/app/data